Quality Assurance

 Quick Thickness Check List

-• Check a few points, not just one point.
+• Check more than one point.

 MTC vs. Reality

-An MTC is useful, but only if it matches the material in front of you.
-The simple check is this: compare the Heat Number on the document with the marking on the pipe, plate or coil.
-If they do not match, stop and ask questions.
+An MTC is useful only when it matches the material.
+The simple check is this: compare the Heat Number on the document with the marking on the pipe, plate, coil or bar.

 Mill Test Certificate being checked against heat-number marking on stainless steel material